functional-architecture/functional-architecture.github.io/events/funarch-2024/cfp/index.md

 - To connect the functional programming community to the software architecture community to cross-pollinate between the two.

-The workshop follows on from the Functional Software Architecture open space that was held at ICFP 2022 in Slovenia.

 ## Scope

 The workshop seeks submissions in a range of categories: